Cowichan (steamship): Design and construction

+Delivery

-DeliveryCowichan, proceeding under the name Cariboo, was delivered to British Columbia by way of Cape Horn, there being no Panama Canal at the time.
+Cowichan, proceeding under the name Cariboo, was delivered to British Columbia by way of Cape Horn, there being no Panama Canal at the time.
 The ship was commanded by Capt.
 Charles Polkinghorne on the 90-day voyage, and the vessel was found to be seaworthy during the moderate storms encountered on the trip.
 Cariboo arrived at the Union dock in Vancouver on July 21, 1908.
 It was then discovered that there was already a Canadian vessel named Cariboo on the Great Lakes and so the name was changed to Cowichan.

 Operations

-Following a trial trip to Van Anda, on Texada Island, Cowichan replaced the Cassiar on the Kingcome Inlet route, and then, on August 20, 1908 temporarily took the place of the Camosun on the company's most important route, to Prince Rupert.Cowichan eventually was assigned to its own route.
+Following a trial trip to Van Anda, on Texada Island, Cowichan replaced the Cassiar on the Kingcome Inlet route, and then, on August 20, 1908, temporarily took the place of the Camosun on the company's most important route, to Prince Rupert.

+Cowichan eventually was assigned to its own route.
 Every Monday and Thursday, the ship departed Vancouver bound for Campbell River and the Rock Bay region.
 On the Monday trip the ship went further north, to Loughborough Inlet.
 The ship was also placed on a Saturday Vancouver Island run for a while, making calls at Nanaimo, Denman Island, Union Bay, and Comox before returning to Vancouver at midnight on Sunday.

 The first captain of Cowichan was Charles Moody.
 All the Union steamers at that time, including Cowichan had only three deck officers, the captain and two mates.

 In 1908, coaling was usually done at the company wharf in Vancouver unless a stop was scheduled for Nanaimo, where there were substantial mines and coaling facilities.

 In 1912 Cowichan was converted to oil fuel.